Derzz/legendary-pringles/walkthrough.md

 ### Sugar Ending(No Pringbills, Select Sugar as Weapon)

-- If you have no pringbills without getting the artifact and selecting sugar as your weapon on page 2, you will get the sugar ending
+- If you have no pringbills without getting the artifact and selecting sugar as your weapon on page 2, you will get the sugar ending.

 ### Salt Ending(No Pringbills, Select Salt as Weapon)

-- If you have no pringbills without getting the artifact and selecting salt as your weapon on page 2, you will get the salt ending
+- If you have no pringbills without getting the artifact and selecting salt as your weapon on page 2, you will get the salt ending.